Your privacy rights with the police, special investigation services and judicial authorities

 Reply period

-The police or other organisation has to send a written reply to your request within 4 weeks.
+The police or special investigation service has to send a written reply to your request within 4 weeks.

 Did you make a request for access to, rectification of or destruction of your data?
-Sometimes, the police, organisation for special investigations or judicial organisation is allowed to refuse your request.
+Sometimes, the police or special investigation service is allowed to refuse your request.
 For example, for protecting other people, such as witnesses or informers.
 Or if granting your request would have adverse consequences for the investigation or prosecution of criminal offences.

 Do you disagree with the refusal of your request?
 Then you can ask the Dutch Data Protection Authority (Dutch DPA) to mediate or advise.
-You can use the Example letter for a request for mediation or advice regarding police, special investigation service or judicial authorities for this purpose.
+You can use the Model letter for mediation by the Dutch DPA for this purpose.

-Do you have a question or complaint about the use of your personal data by the police, organisation for special investigations or judicial organisation?
+Do you have a question or complaint about the use of your personal data by the police or a special investigations service?
 Read here what you can do.

 Question or complaint regarding the police